03-JS/ControlCompanyDetector/README.md

 # Description

-A mod that gives you an in-game warning when a lobby owner is using Control Company.
+A fully configurable mod that gives you an in-game warning when a lobby host is using Control Company and can hide said lobbies from the lobby list.